Outdoor Warning Sirens

 The National Weather Service issues Tornado and Severe Weather Watches and Warnings:

-Have a good source of weather information.
-Consider NOAA Weather Radio.
+Have a good source of weather information, such as a weather radio or app.
 If a tornado or funnel cloud is spotted, or a warning is issued for your county, take action to protect yourself.

 If you are at home:

-- If you have no basement, move to the lowest level and get in an interior room, like a bathroom or closet.
+- If you have no basement, move to the lowest level interior room, like a bathroom or closet

 If you are at work: